onflow/flow/flips/20210916-nft-metadata.md

 ## Motivation
 Currently there is no standard for defining NFT/resource metadata.
 At best, most implementations employ a simple `{String: AnyStruct}` dictionary.
-Due to the various methods that NFT authors use it’s hard / impossible to create applications that use NFTs whether it be for something as simple as viewing them or as complex as integrating them into a game or application.
+Due to the various methods that NFT authors use, it’s hard / impossible to create applications that use NFTs whether it be for something as simple as viewing them or as complex as integrating them into a game or application.